 Review: The Charter House Makati

 The Charter House Makati is a business hotel, so I already expect that they don’t have a bath in their rooms.
-Good thing they have functional hot-and-cold shower, complete bathroom toiletries and clean towels, and one of the important thing in a bathroom – a functional hairdryer.
+Good thing they have a functional hot-and-cold shower, complete bathroom toiletries clean towels, and one of the important things in a bathroom – a functional hairdryer.

-You see, not all hotels bought business and leisure have ready-to-use hairdryer in all their units.
+You see, not all hotels bought business and leisure have ready-to-use hairdryers in all their units.

 Capiz Café